Peter Openshaw (immunologist): Career

-Openshaw established the academic department of Respiratory Medicine on the St Mary’s Campus of Imperial College and created the Centre for Respiratory Infection (Wellcome Trust funded).
-He became President of the British Society for Immunology in 2014, the first clinician to lead the Society.
+Openshaw established the academic department of Respiratory Medicine on the St Mary's Campus of Imperial College and created the Centre for Respiratory Infection (Wellcome Trust funded).
 He has sat on numerous governmental, grant awarding and international committees.

+He was elected an Imperial College Consul for the Faculty of Medicine in 2016, becoming Senior Consul in 2019 and then Proconsul.
+He co-chaired Imperial's Working Together Task Group in 2021.